 To the best of our knowledge, this report is complete and accurate and the valuation was conducted in accordance with standards of practice prescribed by the Actuarial Standards Board and in compliance with Act No. 345 of the Public Acts of 1937, as amended.
 The actuarial assumptions used for the valuation produce results which we believe are reasonable.

-Heidi G. Barry is a Member of the American Academy of Actuaries (MAAA) and meets the qualifications of the Academy of Actuaries to render the actuarial opinion contained herein.
+Derek Henning is a Member of the American Academy of Actuaries (MAAA) and meets the qualifications of the Academy of Actuaries to render the actuarial opinions contained herein.

-The signing actuaries are independent of the plan sponsor.
+The signing individuals are independent of the plan sponsor.

 Respectfully submitted,